rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/5b-tekton.md

    ![kube-lint-openshift](./images/kube-lint-openshift.png)

-7. Trigger the pipeline by making a small change in the nordmart-review application and head over to the openshift console to see the pipeline run.
+7. Trigger the pipeline by making a small change in the `nordmart-review` application and head over to the openshift console to see the pipeline run.

 ![kube-lint-running](./images/kube-lint-running.png)

 8. Let's try to fail code linting now.
-Open up the nordmart review application and navigate to `deploy` and open `values.yaml`.
+Open up the `nordmart-review` application and navigate to `deploy` and open `values.yaml`.
 Add incorrect indentation .
 Commit the change.
    This should make the kube linting task to fail.

 ![kube-lint-failing](./images/kube-lint-fail.png)